BYLAWS OF THE DUPAGE COUNTY BAR ASSOCIATION

 Section 4.
 MEMBERSHIP

-The membership designations of the Association shall consist of the following: Attorney, Legal Community, Retired, Affiliate, Life, Student, Honorary and Judiciary as described in this Section 4 (the “Members”).
+A. The membership designations of the Association shall consist of the following: Attorney, Legal Community, Senior, Affiliate, Institutional, Student, Honorary and Judiciary (Dues Paying and Non-Dues Paying) as described in this Section 4 (the “Members”).

-ii) Legal Community Members: Any non-attorney who is integrally involved in the legal community as a paralegal, legal assistant, law firm administrator, legal secretary, court manager or other court staff.
-Legal Community Members are not eligible to vote and/or run for the Board of Directors.
-Upon payment of dues, Legal Community Members may be appointed as a committee chair.
+ii) Legal Community Members: Upon application, any non-attorney who is integrally involved in the legal community as a paralegal, legal assistant, law firm administrator, legal secretary, court manager or other court staff shall be named as a Legal Community Member.

-iv) Affiliate Members: Any other person who is not admitted to practice law and does not qualify for membership under any of the above categories may apply and become an Affiliate Member, as determined by the Board of Directors in its sole discretion.
+other person who is not admitted to practice law and does not qualify for membership under any of the other categories shall be named as an Affiliate Member, as determined by the Board of Directors in its sole discretion.
 Affiliate Members are typically individuals associated with firms or businesses that provide services to the legal community.
-Affiliate Members are not eligible to vote and/or run for the Board of Directors nor are they eligible to be appointed as a committee chair.

-ii) Student Members: Upon application, any person currently enrolled full-time or part-time in any accredited law school or paralegal program shall be named a Student Member.
-Student Members are not eligible to vote and/or run for the Board of Directors nor are they eligible to be appointed as a committee chair.
+vi) Student Members: Upon application, any person currently enrolled full-time or part-time in any accredited law school or paralegal program shall be named a Student Member.

-iii) Honorary Members: Upon nomination, any person may be elected as an Honorary Member by a three-fourths (3/4) vote of the Board of Directors and by approval of a majority of the Members at an Annual Meeting.
-Honorary Members are not eligible to vote and/or run for the Board of Directors nor are they eligible to be appointed as a committee chair.
+vii) Honorary Members: Upon nomination, any person may be elected as an Honorary Member by a three-fourths (3/4) vote of the Board of Directors.

-D. Any Attorney Member, Retired Member, Life Member or Judiciary Member entitled to vote as described above shall have the right to examine, in person or by agent, at any reasonable time or times, the Association’s books and records of account and minutes, and to make extracts therefrom, but only for a proper purpose.
+E. Examination of Books and Records.
+Any voting member shall have the right to examine, in person or by agent, at any reasonable time or times, the Association’s books and records of account and minutes, and to make extracts therefrom, but only for a proper purpose.
 In order to exercise this right, such a Member must make written demand upon the Association, stating with particularity the records sought to be examined and the purpose for such examination, as per applicable law.

 Section 5.
 MEMBERSHIP MEETINGS